 - Medication reminders

 - Respite/support for caregivers

-For more information on eligibility criteria and adult day programs, click here or visit the Healthline website.
+- For information on eligibility, criteria and specific adult day programs visit www.hnhbhealthline.ca

 ADP provides a form of respite for caregivers during the day.
-There are three additional types of respite services offered in the HNHB LHIN: In-Home, Overnight and Short Stay Respite.
+There are three additional types of respite services offered in the HNHB LHIN: In-Home, Overnight and Short Stay Long-Term Care Respite.

 Respite is the provision of short or long-term caregiver relief.
 The service may include homemaking, some personal care, light housekeeping, attendant care, monitoring, supervision, and/or activation.

-Short stay long term care respite provides supervision and care for a longer period of time greater than overnight respite.
-Short stay long term care is available for individuals and caregivers who require respite for greater than three days within a long term care home.
+Short stay long-term care respite provides supervision and care for a longer period of time greater than overnight respite.
+Short stay long term care is available for individuals and caregivers who require respite within a long-term care home.

 Individuals can access a combination of adult day programs as well as in home, overnight and short stay long-term care respite.